The Big Picture

 How do We Submit an Entry?

-Please pay for your entry online Submit Your Site.
-Once you have paid, you will get the entry form emailed to you.
-Please submit your entry form and essay to Christi.
-Entry essays must be submitted as a single electronic file, PDF and Word.
-The entry form page should be a separate file, also in PDF format.
+Please pay for your entry online using Submit Your Site under the AWARDS pull down menu.
+Once you have paid, you will get the entry form you choose (with essay/without).
+Please submit your entry form and/or essay to firstname.lastname@example.org.
+Entry essays must be submitted as a two electronic files, both PDF and Word versions.
+The entry form page should be in a separate file, also in PDF and Word format.
 You can find more information about this by checking the Entry Form.
+Please note that your entry information may be used in our reports available to anyone after the competition is over.
+You are essentially placing this info into the public domain.

 Our Site is Password-Protected.
 What do We do?

-Well ask you to provide a generic password that we can pass on to the judges for the duration of the competition.
+We’ll ask you to provide a password that we can pass on to the judges for the duration of the competition.
 (A generic password is easiest for us to administer, because judges are assigned randomly.)
-We also strongly encourage you to TEST the password you submit with your entry—surprisingly often, were given passwords that dont work, and this makes our judges cranky.
+We also strongly encourage you to TEST the password you submit with your entry— every year we’re given passwords that don’t work, and this makes our judges cranky.
+That is not a very good way to keep judges positive about your website.

 Judging and Scoring